Bacho Akhalaia: Arrest and conviction

 On 22 October 2014, the Tbilisi City Court sentenced Akhalaia to 7.5 years in prison on charges of torture and abuse of official powers.
 He was also deprived of the right to hold office for the term of 2 years and 3 months.
 According to the prosecutor, on January 12, 2006, the officers of Constitutional Security Department shot three young people with an unprecedented brutality near the Navtlughi bus terminal.
 In order to disguise it as the special operation, these people were unfairly declared as assaulters on prison.
-Bachana Akhalaia, who was a high-ranking government official at that time, ordered and directly participated in severely torturing six inmates in order to get from them a favourable testimony that murdered people were planning an armed attack on prison for the purpose of a mass escape of prisoners.
+Bachana Akhalaia, who was a high-ranking government official at that time, ordered and directly participated in severely torturing six inmates in order to get from them a favourable testimony that murdered people were planning an armed attack on prison for the purpose of a mass escape of prisoners.Regarding this case, Akhalaia's lawyer Malkhaz velijanashvili, stated that this is a completely illegal and unsubstantiated verdict, there was no evidence in the case.
 Akhalaia was also found guilty in providing privileged prison conditions for the persons convicted on Sandro Girgvliani murder case.

 On 23 April 2018, the court sentenced Akhalaia to 9 years in prison for torture, causing death of colonel Sergo Tetradze in 2011.
+However, Akhalaia did not agree with the court's decision even after his release following 10 years of imprisonment, labeling it a politically motivated injustice.
+In addition to presenting his position in court, Akhalaia commented on Sergo Tetradze’s case in the Shabat Kurieri TV program from the so-called Matrosov prison.
+He stated that Tetradze was considered a Russian spy and was meant to be exchanged for Georgians who were imprisoned in Russia at the time for espionage in favor of Georgia.
+According to Akhalaia, logically, there should have been no pressure on Tetradze.
+He emphasized that Tetradze's death was completely unexpected and that he should have been kept in the best possible conditions since negotiations for his exchange were nearly finalized person who was detained was not only supposed to be protected from any pressure, but he should have been kept in privileged conditions.
+He was supposed to be exchanged for prisoners who were in Russian prisons at the time," Akhalaia stated.
+He also mentioned that he personally had questions about the circumstances of Sergo Tetradze’s death: "A person involved in such a significant case, who was not supposed to face any harm, is said to have died of a heart attack.
+Questions remain," he said.